 Founded in 1938, the Florida Public Relations Association is the oldest public relations association in the United States.
-The Tampa Bay chapter was the first of now 16 chapters statewide.
-With members in corporate, nonprofit, government and agency sectors, FPRA Tampa Bay provides a range of professional development and networking opportunities for PR practitioners:
+The Tampa Bay chapter was the first of now 15 chapters statewide.
+With members in corporate, nonprofit, government, agency and more sectors, FPRA Tampa Bay provides a range of professional development and networking opportunities for PR practitioners:

-• – Members can take advantage of free accreditation prep classes for those considering earning their APR or CPRC.
-Classes are taught by local accredited professionals with extensive experience.
+- Members can take advantage of resources for those considering earning their APR or CPRC.

-• – PR professionals can find the latest local career opportunities on our job board.
+- PR professionals can find the latest career opportunities on the state association’s portal.

-• – Members and non-members are encouraged to participate in our local and state PR awards programs.
+- Members and non-members are encouraged to participate in the Golden Image and Pinnacle Awards programs.

-• – Members of FPRA chapters from throughout the state gather to learn and network once a year at the FPRA State Conference.
+- Members of FPRA chapters from throughout the state gather to learn and network once a year at the FPRA PR & Comms Summit.

 For more information on the Florida Public Relations Association, visit FPRA.org.